stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 I'm not going to discuss *how* to optimise your code, because it's an entire topic in itself.
 A few techniques I'd recommend looking into are:

-* [Memoization](https://en.wikipedia.org/wiki/Memoization): When a function is called with some arguments for the first time, the result is stored in a lookup table.
+* <a href="https://en.wikipedia.org/wiki/Memoization">Memoization</a>: When a function is called with some arguments for the first time, the result is stored in a lookup table.
 On future calls, the arguments are used to get the result from the lookup table, instead of computing it again.
-* [Function Inlining](https://en.wikipedia.org/wiki/Inline_expansion): Copying the contents of a function into the part of the code where you previously called that function, allowing you to remove the function.
+* <a href="https://en.wikipedia.org/wiki/Inline_expansion">Function Inlining</a>: Copying the contents of a function into the part of the code where you previously called that function, allowing you to remove the function.
 This is useful when a function gets called millions of times as each function call introduces a tiny delay.
-* [Precomputation](https://en.wikipedia.org/wiki/Precomputation): Calculating every possible result of a function externally and hard-coding it into your program.
+* <a href="https://en.wikipedia.org/wiki/Precomputation">Precomputation</a>: Calculating every possible result of a function externally and hard-coding it into your program.
 This helps when the range of arguments is very small and known in advance, but the calculation is so complex that there's no realistic way to run it on the Micro:Bit.
-* [Lazy Loading](https://en.wikipedia.org/wiki/Lazy_loading): Only calculate things when you're absolutely sure the result will get used.
+* <a href="https://en.wikipedia.org/wiki/Lazy_loading">Lazy Loading</a>: Only calculate things when you're absolutely sure the result will get used.
 This is a good general principle to look out for in any project, and helps reduce wasted CPU time.

 In the performance profiler, you may see that your program spends a lot of time doing *garbage collection* (GC).
 This happens when you use lots of memory in your program.